What You Need To Know:

 No matter how much protein you need or eat daily, it’s important to space out consumption throughout the day.
 Most of us eat 60 percent of our protein at dinner and 15 grams or less at breakfast, according to a 2015 study in the American Journal of Clinical Nutrition.
 The study authors say this imbalanced intake may negatively impact muscle health and metabolic health.
 “You want to have a stream of amino acids in your body to feed your organs, tissues, and muscles, and have a steady stream of energy,” Bede says.

-To accomplish this, aim for at least 30 grams of protein at every meal.
+To accomplish this, aim for around 30 grams of protein at every meal.
 “At 30 grams, you jump-start muscle protein synthesis,” Bede explains.
 “That turns on the switch to rejuvenate, repair, and protect your muscles.”

 Spacing out protein also helps with satiety.
 “Protein helps your meal digest more slowly, so you feel fuller longer,” Cimperman says.
 “This also helps you better control your blood sugar levels, so you have sustained energy.”